nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC06 - List All Contacts**
+**Use case: UC08 - Filter Contact by Tag**

 **MSS**

-1. Talent Manager requests to list contacts
+1. User requests to filter persons with `keywords`
-2. System shows a list of all contacts
+2. System processes and list person with `keywords`

    Use case ends.